Does Flock Share Data With ICE?

 Decisions about whether, when, and how data is shared are made by the customer that owns the data, not by Flock.
 There is no hidden back-door access in Flock technology.

 If a local agency chooses not to collaborate with any federal entity, including ICE, Flock has no ability to override that decision.
+Similarly, if a community chooses to work with a federal agency, Flock has no ability to change that decision.

 In practice, this means: